inferadb/control/docs/examples.md

 # Code Examples

-This document provides practical code examples for common workflows using the InferaDB Management API.
+This document provides practical code examples for common workflows using InferaDB Control.

 > **Note**: Values like `{org_id}`, `{vault_id}`, and numeric IDs (e.g., `111222333`, `777888999`)
 > are placeholders.
 Replace them with actual IDs from your API responses.